 The gameplay hasn't changed too much: tap the black tiles to the rhythm of the piano music, while you avoid touching the white ones, and those of any other color, increasing your score and defeating all your friends and rivals.
 As you can see, there aren't any hacks or tricks other than your own skill and speed.
 Well, there is a rather obvious tip: place your phone on the table and use both hands to tap the screen, if not it's almost impossible to follow the devilish speed of the game.

-Everything that's new in Piano Tiles 2
+All the new features of Piano Tiles 2

 - New game modes.